r-community/user-tweets/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This is a self-updating dashboard that shows the latest tweets from the #useR2021 twitter hashtag.
-It updates both the data and the dashboard daily using GH Actions, which can also be triggered manually.
+It updates both the data and the dashboard hourly using GH Actions, which can also be triggered manually.

 [See it live here](https://r-community.github.io/user-tweets/)